LabTranslationalArchitectomics/riboWaltz/README.md

 #### Conda

- __riboWaltz__ is also available through [Conda](https://anaconda.org/bioconda/ribowaltz) and can be installed into the current environment by:
+ __riboWaltz__ is also available through Conda and can be installed into the current environment by following [these instructions](https://bioconda.github.io/recipes/ribowaltz/README.html).

-	conda install -c bioconda ribowaltz